 Students with dual nationality

-If you have dual nationality and only one of your nationalities is listed above, you can still apply under the differentiation arrangements, as long as you apply in the low risk country or in the UK.
+If you have dual nationality and only one of your nationalities is listed, you can still apply under the differentiation arrangements, as long as you apply in the country where you are resident, or in the UK if applying for Leave to Remain.

 UK Visas and Immigration (UKVI) regularly makes amendments to the policy guidance.
 It is essential that you check the latest requirements of the UKVI Tier 4 Policy Guidance before submitting a Tier 4 visa application.
 While the information on these pages has been provided in good faith and every effort is made to keep this website up-to-date, the RCM accepts no legal responsibility for its accuracy.